balena-io/docs/pages/learn/manage/filters-tags.md

 ---
-title: Filters and Tags
+title: Filters and tags
 ---

-# Filters and Tags
+# Filters and tags

 ## Device filters